aspose-pdf/Aspose.PDF-Documentation/php-java/converting/convert-pdf-to-word/_index.md

 The [DocSaveOptions class](https://reference.aspose.com/pdf/java/com.aspose.pdf/DocSaveOptions) provides numerous properties that improve the process of converting PDF files to DOC format.
 Among these properties, Mode enables you to specify the recognition mode for PDF content.
 You can specify any value from the RecognitionMode enumeration for this property.
 Each of these values has specific benefits and limitations:

-- [Textbox](https://reference.aspose.com/pdf/java/com.aspose.pdf/TextBoxField) mode is fast and good for preserving a PDF file’s original look, but the editability of the resulting document could be limited.
+- [Textbox](https://reference.aspose.com/pdf/java/com.aspose.pdf/TextBoxField) mode is fast and good for preserving a PDF file's original look, but the editability of the resulting document could be limited.
 Every visually grouped block of text in the original PDF is converted into a textbox in the output document.
 This achieves a maximal resemblance to the original so the output document looks good, but it consists entirely of textboxes and it could make editing in Microsoft Word hard.

-- Flow is full recognition mode, where the engine performs grouping and multi-level analysis to restore the original document as per the author’s intent while producing an easily editable document.
+- Flow is full recognition mode, where the engine performs grouping and multi-level analysis to restore the original document as per the author's intent while producing an easily editable document.
 The limitation is that the output document might look different from the original.

 - The RelativeHorizontalProximity property can be used to control the relative proximity between textual elements and means that distance is normed by the font size.
 Larger fonts may have bigger distances between syllables and still be considered a single whole.
 It is specified as a percentage of the font size, for example, 1 = 100%.
 This means that two characters of 12pt that are placed 12 pt apart are proximal.